Investors raised $7 billion from stakes in Israeli tech firms

-JERUSALEM Investors raised $6.94 billion (4.57 billion pounds) from selling stakes in Israeli technology companies in 2014, a five percent increase on the previous year, boosted mainly by an increase in stock market listings.
+JERUSALEM Investors raised $6.94 billion from selling stakes in Israeli technology companies in 2014, a five percent increase on the previous year, boosted mainly by an increase in stock market listings.

 It was the third-highest figure after 2006 and 2012, years marked by major acquisitions of Israeli companies, the IVC Research Center and Meitar Liquornik law firm said on Tuesday.